 The Corporation offers an equity settled share-based compensation plan for its eligible directors, officers, employees and consultants.
 Each award is considered a separate award with its own vesting periods and fair value.
-Fair value is measured at the date of grant using the Black-Scholes option pricing model.
+Fair value is measured at the date of grant using the Black-Scholes option pricing model or the share market price where applicable.